crfuzz-fse20/crfuzz/README.md

 - binary name
 - fuzzer
 - path or edge coverage

+Each number represents the accumulated path or edge coverage every hour.

 In the file,
 - 1st line) Naive fuzzer using three command line options